Documentation

 While manually created tasks are either open or complete, automatically created tasks typically have one or more outcomes.
 In the context of Workflow Orchestration, outcomes are a very important and powerful capability as the outcome of a task can be used to drive the direction and flow of a workflow.
 There are a number of key capabilities with regards to task outcomes.
 These are:

-• Outcome Options: A human task can provide up to 8 unique outcomes, with a single outcome being selected upon task completion.
+• Outcome options: A human task can provide up to 8 unique outcomes, with a single outcome being selected upon task completion.
 These outcome choices are typically presented as 1-8 buttons for the user to choose from when completing the task.
-These outcomes are fully customizable, even down to each individual task if needs be, allowing the individual user completing the task to provide precise and highly relevant completion outcome.
+These outcomes are fully customizable, even down to each individual task if needs be, allowing the individual user completing the task to provide precise and highly relevant completion outcomes.

-• Outcome-Specific Required Information: You can also require additional information on a per-outcome basis, meaning that each individual outcome can request extra, outcome-specific information.
+• Outcome-specific required information: You can also require additional information on a per-outcome basis, meaning that each individual outcome can request extra, outcome-specific information.
 This allows for a more granular approach in gathering data during task completion.
 Similar to the general task configuration, these outcome-specific fields can be designated as either optional or mandatory, and input validation can be applied to ensure data quality before the task is marked as completed.
 This feature provides an even more thorough understanding of the outcome-based nuances in the task completion process.

 Outcomes and additional information collected can all be used by the workflow orchestrator to drive the flow and direction of the workflow’s onwards path.